janrt-dev/shell-scripts/server/securing_web_server_tips.md

     * ``` adduser newUserName      ```
     * ``` passwd passwordNewUseName```

-2. Disable root remote login: prevent anyone from logingas root user.
+2. Disable root remote login: prevent anyone from loging as root user.
     * ```vim /etc/ssh/config``` then update
     * ```PermitRootlogin``` to no then reload ssh
     * ```systemctl reload sshd```..